WellthCare

 For Seniors & Medicare-Eligible Employees

-• Medicare Coordination Benefits: Offering access to licensed advisors who can help employees navigate the complex transition from group plans to Medicare, ensuring optimal coverage.
+• Medicare Coordination Benefits: Provide access to licensed advisors who help navigate the group-to-Medicare transition for optimal coverage.

 • Supplemental Health Plans: Policies like Medicare Supplement (Medigap) or group-sponsored plans to cover gaps in Medicare Parts A and B.